-2016 Peanut Production Guide ont.) ont.)
-Remarks Gramoxone Inteon is effective only on small emerged weeds (less than 1 inch tall) and does not provide residual control.
+2017 Pea nut Production Guide nt.) nt.)
+Remarks Paraquat is effective only on small emerged weeds (less than 1 inch tall) and does not provide residual control.
 Add 1 pt of nonionic surfactant per 100 gal of spray solution.
 May cause foliar burn on emerged peanuts but crop recovers and yield is not affected.
-May be tanks mixed with Basagran (1 pt/A), Butyrac or Butoxone (0.5-1.0 pt/A), Dual Magnum (1.0-1.3 pt/A), Outlook (see label) or Pursuit (2-4 oz/A, see label).
+May be tanks mixed with Basagran (1 pt/A), Butyrac or Butoxone (0.5-1.0 pt/A), Dual Magnum (1.0-1.3 pt/A), Outlook (see label), Warrant (2.5-4.0 pt/A) or Pursuit (2-4 oz/A, see label).
 Do not apply Dual II Magnum after peanuts have emerged.
 Do not apply later than 28 days after ground cracking.
 Maximum of 16 oz/A of Gramoxone Inteon may be used per season.
-Consult labels of Basagran, Butyrac, Dual Magnum, Outlook, or Pursuit.
+Consult labels of Basagran, Butyrac, Dual Magnum, Outlook, Warrant, or Pursuit.
 Generally good annual grass control except Texas panicum.
 Micro-Tech can be applied preplant incorporated, preemergence surface or at peanut ground-crack.
 For Texas panicum control, applications should be as a tank mixture preplant incorporated with a labeled rate of Prowl or Sonalan.
 Can also be applied sequentially at ground-crack following a labeled preplant incorporated herbicide.
 Will not control emerged weeds and grasses.
-Before using alachlor, check with buyers to determine if there are determine if there are determine if there are marketing restrictions on alachlor-treated peanuts. bicides for Weed Control in Peanuts (cont.)
+Before using alachlor, check with buyers to determine if there are determine if there are marketing restrictions on alachlor-treated peanuts.
+Table 18.
+Recommended Herbicides for Weed Control in Peanuts (cont.)
 Ground Cracking (cont.)
-Product Per Acre Gramoxone Inteon 8.0 oz Intrro 4EC 3.0 qt Chemical Rate Per Acre Paraquat 0.125 lb Alachlor 3.0 lb Table 18.
-Recommended Her Weed Problem Small annual grasses, broadleaf weeds Barnyardgrass, broadleaf signalgrass, crabgrass, fall panicum, goosegrass, pigweed, carpetweed
+Product Per Acre Gramoxone SL 2.08.0 fl oz or or Firestorm or Parazone 3.0 SL 5.4 fl oz Intrro 4EC 3.0 qt or Micro-Tech 4ME 3.0 qt nded Herbicides for We Chemical Rate Per Acre Paraquat 0.125 lb Alachlor 3.0 lb Table 18.
+Recomme Weed Problem Small annual grasses, broadleaf weeds Barnyardgrass, broadleaf signalgrass, crabgrass, fall panicum, goosegrass, pigweed, carpetweed